zealtv/enormousFM/README.md

 ## python3

-Provides admin services - updating, rebooting, shutdown. iInterfacing with arduino and OSC forwarding between arduino and puredata.
+Provides admin services (updating, rebooting, shutdown).
+Interfaces with arduino and forwards OSC to and from Pure Data.

 ### Requires:
  - todo....